Fitting quantum noise models to tomography data: Introduction

-However, noise in quantum devices may substantially deviate from a memoryless dynamics, so that no compatible Markovian description exists.
+Noise in quantum devices may however deviate from a memoryless dynamics, so that no compatible Markovian description exists.
 This can be problematic: strategies for mitigating or correcting non-Markovian noise are currently less established than schemes designed for memoryless errors.
 For example, the fault tolerance thresholds that have been calculated for non-Markovian noise models~\cite{Terhal_2005,Aharonov_2006,Ng_2009} have worse estimates than traditional threshold theorems.
-Therefore, methods to give precise quantification of Markovian and non-Markovian dynamics are of considerable interest.
-A number of approaches to benchmark non-Markovianity have been devised; we give a brief overview in \cref{sec:RelatedWork}.
-However, some of these procedures are impractical to compute, requiring either complete knowledge of the master equation, or an unbounded number of full process tomography snapshots.
+Therefore, methods which can depart from the Markovian assumption, or that can provide precise tests of non-Markovian dynamics, are of considerable interest.
+A number of approaches to benchmark non-Markovianity have been devised indeed; we give a brief overview in \cref{sec:RelatedWork}.
+However, some of these procedures are impractical to compute, requiring either complete knowledge of the master equation, or an unbounded number of full process tomography routines, or again a specific experimental setup.
 Other methods are only capable of providing one-sided witnesses of non-Markovianity, failing even in principle to identify all non-Markovian effects, and providing no information about the underlying dynamics in the Markovian case.
-Thus, finding a theoretically well-defined, but also feasible and low-resource procedure to assess Markovian and non-Markovian noise in quantum devices is desirable.
+Thus, finding a theoretically well-motivated but also feasible and low-resource procedure to assess whether or not dynamics is consistent with Markovian evolution is desirable.